Our beliefs at Brené Brown Education and Research Group about Inclusivity, Equity, Diversity, and Belonging

 - We believe that it is not the job of the people being targeted by prejudice and discrimination to start the dialogue, carry the emotional labor of the conversations, or grant absolution to those who are feeling shame and guilt about the pain being experienced by others.

-- We believe that the greatest casualty of trauma is the emotional, and sometimes physical, safety required to be vulnerable, and that, in addition to violence and neglect, poverty, racism, sexism, ageism, ableism, sizeism, homophobia, transphobia, Islamophobia, xenophobia, and other systemic forms of oppression and/or bias are trauma.
+- We believe that the greatest casualty of trauma is the loss of the emotional, and sometimes physical, safety required to be vulnerable.
+In addition to violence and neglect, poverty, racism, sexism, ageism, ableism, sizeism, homophobia, transphobia, Islamophobia, xenophobia, and other systemic forms of oppression and/or bias are trauma.

 - We believe we must recognize that these systems are pervasive and be mindful that when we ask people to “take off their armor” we may be asking them to do something that is not emotionally or even physically safe in all environments.

-- In reference to the above, we also believe that everyone deserves brave and safe spaces to be vulnerable; therefore, we work to both create brave, safe spaces for individuals and we work to promote social justice.
+- In reference to the above, we also believe that everyone deserves brave spaces to be vulnerable; therefore, we work to both create brave spaces for individuals and we work to promote social justice.
 It is another form of injustice to ask generations of people to forego the life-giving experiences that are born of vulnerability until our systems are equitable and just.

 - We acknowledge that these beliefs only have value if they are also reflected in our practice, and we are committed to practicing these beliefs at every level – starting and ending with a personal commitment from Brené.